Fan Control and Power Management

 Tip: The

 /etc/modprobe.d/thinkpad_acpi.conffile you created in Step 2 ensures thatfan_control=1is applied automatically on every boot.
 You should only need to intervene manually if the hwmon numbering changes.
+On some kernels, these numbers can shift after a major system update or if you plug in specific Thunderbolt/USB-C docks.

 Complete Removal